Axion-photon conversion in stochastic magnetic fields: Photon propagation in the presence of background

 \subsection{Effect of the CMB}

 The space through which photons propagate over cosmological distances contains not only cosmic magnetic fields but also the CMB, and hence the latter should also be treated as part of the background electromagnetic field in Eq.~\eqref{eq:EH}.
-Note that the typical frequency of the former and that of the latter are hierarchically different and thus they can be treated as independent.
+Note that the characteristic frequency scales associated with the CMB photons and the cosmic magnetic fields are hierarchically different and thus they can be treated as independent.
+In fact, the typical frequency of the CMB photons is of order $10^{11}\text{--}10^{12}~\mathrm{Hz}$ for a temperature $T \simeq 2.726\,\mathrm{K}$, whereas the characteristic frequency corresponding to the coherence scale of cosmic magnetic fields is as small as $\sim 1~\mathrm{Mpc}^{-1}\sim 10^{-14}~\mathrm{Hz}$.
 Let us model the CMB as a statistically homogeneous and isotropic background characterized by the following statistical properties:

 where the bracket $\left< \cdots \right>_\mathrm{CMB}$ denotes an ensemble average over photons in the CMB frequency range.
 The effect of the CMB on the propagating photons can then be incorporated by taking the angular average of Eq.~\eqref{eq:EH} as